 Difference between Truck Payload and Towing Capacity

-A truck’s payload capacity refers to the maximum cargo weight your pickup truck can carry on its bed, including the items in the cabin.
+Truck’s payload capacity refers to the maximum cargo weight your pickup truck can carry on its bed, including the items in the cabin.
 As a result, the driver and the passengers are also included in this calculation.

 The towing capacity will also be significantly higher than the payload capacity.
-Mainly because the trailer is doing the heavy lifting while the truck only needs to pull.
+Mainly because the trailer is doing the heavy cargo lifting while the truck only needs to pull.
 Therefore, the horsepower and torque of the truck’s engine will matter more than its other mechanical features.

 For example, carrying weights on your shoulder uses upper body muscles as well as your legs.
 But, in the case of pulling weights, more pressure is applied to your legs and calf muscles.